YosysHQ-Docs/AppNote-109/docs/source/index.rst

 Immediate assertions are further divided into simple and deferred immediate.
 Deferred immediate are subdivided into observed immediate and final immediate assertions.
-Except from *Simple immediate* that are used (solely) in SymbiYosys for FPV [3]_, the rest of the assertions are focused on simulation tasks.
+Except from *Simple immediate* that are used in SymbiYosys for the open source FPV framework, and concurrent assertions, the rest are focused on simulation tasks.

 Immediate assertions are covered in detail in **Appnote 105 Formal Property Checking Basics**.